-UCHastings created the Legal Education Opportunity Program (LEOP) in 1969 in order to make a top-tier legal education accessible to those who come from significantly adverse backgrounds.
-The LEOP program recognizes that the traditional numeric criteria used to determine admissions may not be sufficient indicators of academic potential for students who have experienced significant obstacles - educational, economic, social, or physical - that have restricted access to academic opportunities and resources.
+The Legal Education Opportunity Program (LEOP) was created in 1969 in order to make a top-tier legal education accessible to those who come from significantly adverse backgrounds.
+LEOP recognizes that the traditional numeric criteria used in general admissions may not be sufficient indicators of academic potential for students who have experienced significant adversity.
+Adversity includes, but is not limited to, educational, economic, social, or physical adversity.

-In addition to completing the general application for admission, those applying through the LEOP program are required to address questions on the LEOP Application Supplement and are strongly encouraged to submit a second personal essay detailing the adversity they have encountered.
-Approximately twenty percent of each entering class at UC Hastings is comprised of LEOP students.
+LEOP applicants are required to address question in the LEOP Application Supplement.
+Applicants are also encouraged to submit a second personal essay detailing the adversity they have experienced.

 If the LEOP Committee determines that an applicant does not meet LEOP admission requirements, some applicants may be considered for general admission.

 LEOP academic resources, programs, and services, are designed to supplement existing skills, knowledge, and learning styles.
 Included are academic pre-law workshops, LEOP Orientation, first year tutorials, practice exams, and academic workshops, upper division tutorials, and a supplemental bar course for graduating students.